 In fact, studies show that between 20-75% of people who meet the criteria for obesity have no negative health markers.

-A more accurate way to access health than body fat are various markers of metabolic syndrome.
+A more accurate way to access health than body fat is various markers of metabolic syndrome.
 These include high blood pressure, chronically elevated blood sugar, and non-alcoholic fatty liver disease.

 Excess body fat is more accurately viewed as one symptom of metabolic disorder, not the cause.
 From this perspective, reversing metabolic syndrome should be the goal.
 Focusing on losing weight misses the mark.